MisanthropicBit/neotest-busted/README.md

 instead to use another test runner so that bugs in `neotest-busted` won't affect its own tests.

+#### Q: Why do I keep getting "Failed to list tests via busted" errors?

+This can happen if you have `parametric_test_discovery = true`.
+In order to discover parametric (runtime-only) tests, `neotest-busted` runs a `busted` command to list the tests in a test file.
+If you have a syntax error in that file, busted cannot correctly parse the test.

+#### Q: Why do I keep getting "Encountered output line that could not be parsed" errors?

+As explained above, `neotest-busted` runs a `busted` command to list the tests in a test file.
+If you have a print statement or a function that prints output to the console in that file, those lines will appear in the output and `neotest-busted` will try to parse it and fail.

 ## Inspiration

 * [Using Neovim as Lua interpreter with Luarocks](https://zignar.net/2023/01/21/using-luarocks-as-lua-interpreter-with-luarocks/)